 - PRP uses a portion of a patient’s own blood to promote healing of injured muscles, joints, ligaments and tendons.
 PRP is also effective in treating osteoarthritis as well as a variety of other conditions.
 These injections are only performed by Dr. Mahooti in his Danvers practice.

-- Learn more about Platelet Rich Plasma (PRP) injections
+- Platelet Rich Plasma (PRP) injections overview and patient instructions

 - Viscosupplement (“lubricant”) injections for knee osteoarthritis, indicated for mild-moderate knee osteoarthritis and typically performed if steroid injections are ineffective or cannot be performed due to medical reason (a “contraindication”).